 Key takeaways:

-• A hemiplegic migraine is a very rare type of migraine that causes weakness on one side of the body along with vision and speech changes.
+A hemiplegic migraine is a very rare type of migraine.
+It causes symptoms like weakness on one side of the body, along with vision and speech changes.

-• If you don’t have a diagnosis of hemiplegic migraines and you develop weakness on one side, go to the nearest emergency room.
+Hemiplegic migraines and strokes cause similar symptoms.
+Seek immediate medical care if you don’t have a diagnosis of hemiplegic migraines and you develop hemiplegic migraines symptoms.
 You could be having a stroke.

-• Hemiplegic migraines aren’t treated the same way as classic migraines.
+Hemiplegic migraines aren’t treated the same way as classic migraines.
+Work with a neurologist if you have hemiplegic migraines to get the best treatment.

 A hemiplegic migraine is a very rare type of migraine.
 About 1 in 3 people who get migraines develop auras, like vision changes.
 But people with hemiplegic migraines have a very unique aura pattern.
-They develop weakness or even paralysis on one side of their body along with other types of aura like vision changes and trouble speaking.
+They develop symptoms like weakness — or even paralysis — on one side of their body, along with other types of auras like vision changes and trouble speaking.

 If you’ve recently been diagnosed with hemiplegic migraines, here’s what you need to know about this rare condition.